WeiTing1991/algorithms-journey/README.md

 # Algorithm
 Algorithm and Data Structures

-This repository present the python and C++ code implementation of data strucutes and algorithims.
+This repository present the python  code implementation of data strucutes and algorithims.

 # License